Boris Aleksandrov (ice hockey): Career

 Boris Alexandrov represented the Soviet Union successfully at the IIHF World Junior Championship winning a gold medal in 1974 and 1975.
 He played only one full season in 1976 with the Soviet Union national ice hockey team, playing in 19 games, scoring four goals and winning an Olympic gold medal and playing in the 1976 Canada Cup.
 On New Year's Eve 1975 he played in the classic 3 to 3 tie game with CSKA Moscow versus the eventual Stanley Cup champion Montreal Canadiens during the Super Series '76.
 His third period goal, "the youngest Soviet at age 20, converted a 2-on-1 setup from Viktor Zhluktov to tie the score," helped make this game one of the greatest ever played.
 (The game was ranked as the 23rd greatest hockey story by the IIHF.)

-Even though a talented and successful hockey player at both the national and international level, Alexandrov was dropped from the USSR national team "because the coaches thought he was too individualistic in his approach, thus hurting the team" (though disagreements with coach Viktor Tikhonov about discipline were also an important reason) and his reputation was not helped when he viciously cross checked Spartak player Valentin Gureev from behind in February 1977, giving him a severe concussion.
+Even though a talented and successful hockey player at both the national and international level, Alexandrov was dropped from the USSR national team "because the coaches thought he was too individualistic in his approach, thus hurting the team" (though disagreements with coach Viktor Tikhonov about discipline were also an important reason.)
+His reputation was not helped when he viciously cross checked Spartak player Valentin Gureev from behind in February 1977, giving him a severe concussion.

 But he had a very long career at the club level, which lasted well into the 1990s.
 Alexandrov began to play hockey with Torpedo Ust-Kamenogorsk in 1972, but in 1973 joined powerhouse CSKA Moscow and played there until 1978.
 With CSKA Moscow Alexandrov won three Soviet Championship titles (1975, 1977 and 1978) and three IIHF European Cup titles (1974, 1976, 1978).
 After leaving CSKA Moskva Alexandrov played one season with SKA MVO Moscow, before joining Spartak Moscow from 1980 to 1982.
 In 1980 while playing with Spartak Moscow Alexandrov was selected as part of the best line at the Soviet Championships.
 From 1982 to 1989 Alexandrov again played with Torpedo Ust-Kamenogorsk, before spending two seasons playing with HC Milano Saima, and Alisa Moscow.